billbuchanan/csn09112/week04_ciphers/labs/README.md

 If you selected, t2.medium, how much would it cost per day?

-If you selected, t2.large, how much would it cost per day?
+If you selected t2.large, how much would it cost per day?

 Now create a new key pair and save it to your local drive.
 This file contains your private key, and which you will need to connect to your instance.
 Accept all the other defaults.